by Robert Wilkinson

 Here’s a live performance by the Elevators at the Avalon Ballroom in 1966 of “Fire Engine”

-Here’s a live version from the La Maison club in Houston in 1965 or 1966 of “the Kingdom of Heaven is Within You.”
+Here’s the entire live show from the La Maison club in Houston in 1965 or 1966 of a classic Elevators performance!
+I put them in order of the set list.“the Kingdom of Heaven is Within You.”

 Stacy Sutherland's composition from "Bull of the Woods," "Scarlet and Gold"